 -photo from post on Gem Legacy's Instagram Feed

-Roger Dery, his family, and their team are revolutionizing how gems are sourced.
+Roger Dery and the Gem Legacy team are revolutionizing how gems are sourced.

-Through Gem Legacy, and Roger Dery Gem Design, the Dery familys is ensuring that the miners and communities they support benefit to the highest measures through education and guided support.
+Through Gem Legacy, and Roger Dery Gem Design, the miners and communities they support benefit through education and guided support.

 at the 2019 Tucson Gem Show, at